inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

-You can then benefit from dependency injection inside the business logic, performance shouldn't be impacted by bean instantiation or dependency injection logic because the creation of a module instance is no different than creating some objects with the `new` operator and invoking some setter methods.
+You can then benefit from dependency injection inside the business logic, performance shouldn't be impacted by bean instantiation or dependency injection logic because the creation of a module instance is no different from creating some objects with the `new` operator and invoking some setter methods.
 This is especially interesting when you have to process very complex requests with a lot of input data.

 ### Module as application